The suspension on your dirt bike is one of the most important parts. It can be the difference between a comfortable ride and a dangerous ride.

 - Always make one change at a time

 - Don’t be afraid to make quick changes

-- If you get lost, go back to original settings
+- If you get lost, go back to the original settings

 - If you’re still unsure about a certain change, ask an expert for help

 Raising or lowering the fork oil level (air gap) can make a big impact on how the suspension feels.
 Just be careful not to add too much fork oil if you’re raising the level (decreasing the air gap).
 Refer to your owner’s manual for maximum oil level specs.
 Every dirt bike fork has different specifications.

 The best mod for your money